snugel/cas-offinder/README.md

 Save it as 'input.txt'.

-Now you can run Cas-OFFinder as following:
+Now you can run Cas-OFFinder as following (using GPUs):

     $> ./cas-offinder input.txt G out.txt
     ...